 Can You Bring an Emotional Support Animal To Work

 Owning an emotional support dog or other emotional support animals can have several positive effects on your mental health.
-You may even be able to bring this animal to work under certain circumstances, but it is important to put plenty of effort into making your case to your employer for the best possible chance of having your request approved.
+You may even be able to under certain circumstances, but it is important to put plenty of effort into making your case to your employer for the best possible chance of having your request approved.